I'm 22, I Make $60,000 & I Jump The Subway Turnstile

 Salary: $60,000

-Net Worth: approx $30,000 ($7,000 in checking, $23,000 in savings.
+Net Worth: approx. $30,000 ($7,000 in checking, $23,000 in savings.
 I have no clue what is in my retirement account or if I even have one, but money is taken out from my paycheck every month for it!)

-Debt: $0, my parents paid for my schooling, so I don't have any loans or other debts.
+Debt: $0 (my parents paid for my schooling, so I don't have any loans or other debts)

 Paycheck Amount (2x/month): $2,400